Santosh8055/angular-version-log/README.md

-# Angular Features from Version 4 to 17
+# Angular Evolution: Features from Versions 4 to 17

-This document provides an overview of the notable features introduced in each version of Angular from 4 to the current version.
+This README outlines the major features introduced in Angular from version 4 through the upcoming version 17.

 ## Angular 4 (2017)